 5. Villa dei Mulini, the town dwelling of Napoleon’s court

 The city residence of Napoleon on Elba Island is set on Portoferraio promontory, between Forte Falcone and Forte Sella.
 It takes his name from the several Mulini (windmills) settled here in the olden days.
 The reason for using this villa as his preferred residence was the strategic overlooking position above the town and the sea.
-From the panoramic terrace, he could observe the boats entering the port, and even admire a wonderful landscape.
+From the panoramic terrace, he could observe the boats entering the port and even admire a wonderful landscape.

 During his stay, Napoleon recreated a few times the splendor of his French court.
 He made a favor to host his mother and his sister Paolina that, otherwise they would never have come to Elba.
 Nowadays the villa houses memorabilia and furniture from the Napoleonic Era.
 A special mention goes to the library that Napoleon brought with him during his exile.
 It includes some precious Voltaire, La Fontaine, and Plutarco. and he donated it to the town of Portoferraio.